PaddlePaddle/PaddleNLP/README_en.md

 ## Citation

-If you find PaddleNLP useful in your research, please consider cite
+If you find PaddleNLP useful in your research, please consider citing
 ```
 @misc{=paddlenlp,
     title={PaddleNLP: An Easy-to-use and High Performance NLP Library},